 This is useful if you need extra points to book a trip.
 Here’s our guide on how to share Citi ThankYou points with more information.

 Do Citi ThankYou Points Expire?

-Your Citi ThankYou points will never expire as long as you keep your card open, unless they’re points transferred into your account – in which case, they expire 90 days after you receive them.
+Fortunately, they’ll never expire as long as you keep your card open — unless they’re points transferred into your account, in which case, they expire 90 days after you receive them.